s5254063/2810ICT-7810ICT-2023-Assignment/README.md

 ### Part B – Statistical Data Analysis and Presentation (35%, Due Sunday 8th October)

-Peer Review will be used in Part-B.
+Peer Review will be used in Assignment Part-B so that team members can measure the contribution of the other team members.

 #### Submission Requirements
 This assignment must be submitted online via L@G under the assessment page.
 Only 1 submission per group is needed.
 Your submission should include: